patcon/astro-test-polis/google-app-script/README.md

     - `is_seed` whether a statement was submitted via admin UI
     - `is_meta` whether a statement has been designated as a "meta statement"
 - Adds advanced metadata for each statement, pulled from the visualization's logic.
-    - `commentPriority` some measure of comment routing priority (#todo figure this out)
+    - `commentPriority` a measure of ["comment routing" priority/order](https://compdemocracy.org/comment-routing/)
     - `consensus` percentage agree/disagree, if statement represents a majority opinion
-    - `groupAwareConsensus` some sort of weight percentage consensus (#todo figure this out)
+    - `groupAwareConsensus` [group-informed consensus](https://compdemocracy.org/group-informed-consensus/) is a weighted percentage consensus that prioritizes agreement across groups
 - Allows removing any unwanted automated columns.
 Automation will just stop adding that type of data.
 - Allows customizing sheet with arbitrary columns, formulas, and validation.